AndersDJohnson/chrome-bookmarked/README.md

 Bookmarks+
 =====================

-An bookmarks app for Google Chrome.
+A bookmarks app for Google Chrome.

 ## Features